-It begins on the bottom with Gutswein.
+It begins at the bottom with Gutswein.
 This is the very typical, basic wine – hence the term “good wine.”
-The second step is the Ortswein, where you get the growing dimension, get a bit more concrete.
+The second step is the Ortswein, where you get the growing dimension and get a bit more concrete.
 You have wines coming from a certain village, like Deidesheim, like Forst, like Ruppertsberg.
 The third layer is the Erste Lage, which describes excellent vineyard sites that already show a character independently.
 It’s not an ordinary field; it’s a vineyard with a character.

 And the absolute pinnacle is the Grosse Lage, the grand cru of the VDP classification.
 These are the wines that really, like a lighthouse, radiate the image of the best German wines.